hazbo/PHP-Extension-Bare-Framework/README.md

 ##Usage

-NOTE: I recommend you clone the source for PHP first, enter the `ext` directory, then create a folder in there for extension code to go.
+###NOTE: I recommend you clone the source for PHP first, enter the `ext`
+directory, then create a folder in there for extension code to go.

+	cd /path/to/extension
+	phpize
+	./configure --enable-framework
+	make
+	sudo make install
+After this is done, head to your php.ini and add:

+	extension=framework.so
+Restart your web server if necessary, then you're good to go!